 Machine Vision is the technology/method used to provide image-based inspection and analysis.

-Human vision requires the synchronization of the eye and brain.
-Whereas machine learning and algorithms are used in computer vision to detect, identify and categorise objects based on size or colour, as well as uncovering and understanding patterns that emerge from visual data.
-All in all, computer vision simulates human vision.
+1. Erases Human ErrorHuman vision requires the synchronization of the eye and brain.
+Computer vision on the other hand, uses machine learning and algorithms to detect, identify and categorise objects based on size, colour and uncovering plus understanding patterns that emerges from visual data.

 2. Increases SafetyMachine Vision offers a safer work environment by reducing human participation in the production line.
 Additionally, it can also be used to detect if any employees are in a hazardous zone and provide real-time warning.

-With the implementation of a Machine Vision system in the manufacturing process, the amount of manpower can be significantly reduced, decreasing the labour cost as well.
-Furthermore, with a more accurate product inspection, there will be lesser unsatisfactory products being dispatched to customers which in turn will benefit the company in the long run.
+3. Reduce CostsWith the implementation of a Machine Vision system in the manufacturing process, the amount of manpower can be significantly reduced, decreasing labour costs.
+Furthermore, with more accurate product inspections, there will be lesser unsatisfactory products being dispatched to customers, which in turn, benefits the company in the long run.

 4. Wide range of applicationsMachine Vision systems provide a variety of services, including but not limited to, Colour Checking, Alignment, Defect Detection, OCR and Code Inspection.
 With so many applications, Machine Vision systems can be implemented in almost any industry.